Alexander Ezer: Politics

-Origin of the Name Ezer
+Change of name

-After Israel fought and won its War of Independence, Alexander Yevserov and his good friend Moshe Shertok wanted new names to go along with their new state.
+After Israel fought and won its War of Independence in 1948, Yevserov and his good friend Moshe Shertok wanted new names to go along with their new state.
 They decided to make their new names synonyms of each other.
 Shertok changed his name to Sharett, which means "to serve" in Hebrew.
 Yevserov changed his name to Ezer, which means "to help" in Hebrew.
-Moshe Sharett eventually became the first Israeli Minister of Foreign Affairs and the second Prime Minister of Israel after the first Prime Minister David Ben Gurion resigned.
+(Moshe Sharett eventually became the first Israeli Minister of Foreign Affairs and the second Prime Minister of Israel after the first Prime Minister David Ben-Gurion resigned.)

-Other work
+Jerusalem

-Ezer's next vision was to make Jerusalem, the new capital, a center for commerce, industry and culture for Israel and the world's Jews.
+Ezer's next vision was to make Jerusalem, the new capital of Israel, a center for commerce, industry, and culture for Israel and the world's Jews.
 In 1950, he built the National Conference Center of Jerusalem (Binyanei HaUmah in Hebrew).
-Among the famous events held at the center were the Zionist Congress, a 1953's exhibition of Israel's achievements "blooming desert" and the 1958 exhibition for the 10th anniversary of Israel.
+Among the famous events held at the center were the Zionist Congress, a 1953 exhibition of Israel's achievements "blooming desert" and the 1958 exhibition for the 10th anniversary of Israel.
 Ezer helped in the publication of the first Israeli Encyclopedia, and he founded the International Club of Hebrew Literature.
 He thought that the best way to help the economy of the young state was to establish a strong tourism industry.
 He founded the Ministry of Tourism and became the first government adviser of tourism.

+Writing

-Additionally, he authored books and newspaper articles about the history of the Zionist movement, politics, art, culture and more.
+He also authored books and newspaper articles about the history of the Zionist movement, politics, art, culture and more.
 He started a radio broadcast for Soviet Jews who under the communist regime were not allowed any communications with the outside world.
 His radio provided the Soviet Jews with information about Israel in an attempt to contradict Soviet propaganda.
-His radio pseudonym was Asaf-Tal-Or, a combination of the names of his three Israeli grandsons.
+His radio pseudonym was "Asaf-Tal-Or", a combination of the names of his three grandsons.

-Awards and recognition
+Recognition

-He was listed as one of the 2,000 most influential men in the world and appears in Who's Who of World Jewry.
+Ezer was listed as one of the 2,000 most influential men in the world and appears in Who's Who of World Jewry.

 The mayor of Jerusalem Teddy Kollek gave him the honorary Medallion of the city.

+Personal life and death

+Family

+When Alexander fell ill with Malaria, he was sent to the hospital in Tel Aviv and fell in love with the nurse, who later became his wife, Rebecca Volkenstein (b.
+Chita, Siberia, 1897–1981).
+Rebecca herself was active in establishing the Hadassah Nursing School in Tel Aviv; she was the head nurse in that school and after moving to Jerusalem continued to work in Hadassah Medical Center and in other care centers until her 80s.
+Alexander and Rebecca had two children, Manuela Fuller and Gabriel (Gabbi) Ezer, 6 grandchildren and 14 great-grandchildren.

+Death

+In 1973, Alexander died after a long battle with cancer.
+Alexander and Rebecca are buried in Israel's Har HaMenuchot Cemetery in Givat Shaul, Jerusalem.